-We work directly with local government staff and their partners – such as local councillors, commissioning managers, social workers, early years professionals, voluntary sector workforce – to enable them to protect and fulfil children’s rights.
+We work directly with local government staff and their partners – such as local councillors, commissioning managers, social workers, early years professionals, and the voluntary sector workforce – to enable them to protect and fulfill children’s rights.

 It would have helped if I was included in the discussions and decisions that professionals involved made for me.
 I would have been happier if I had a say and somebody asked me what would I like, where would I like to live.
 Even if professionals felt that they could not accommodate my wishes for whatever reason, I would feel that my wishes and feeling would be valued and I would feel listened to.

 Through public services, local authorities and their partners safeguard and nurture the well-being of all children and young people in their community.
 By putting children’s rights at the core of their systems and practice, local authorities will be better equipped to face current challenges and ensure better outcomes for children and young people.

 With a child rights-based approach, local authorities and their partners will be able to work with and for children in a more responsive, collaborative and empowering way.
 Children will know what services are available, experience more connected services and understand how to access and navigate the often complex systems.
 Children will have a meaningful say in any actions and decisions that affect them as well as in how services are designed and delivered.
 They will know and understand their rights, and be able to hold their local government to account.
 Professionals will feel empowered to make sure children’s rights are protected and realised.